David J. Lesar

 President, Blue Cross and Blue Shield of Oklahoma (BCBSOK)

-Ted Haynes is responsible for all BCBSOK operations, including sales and account management, network management, health care management, medical policy and external affairs.
+Dr. Joseph R. Cunningham is responsible for the overall strategic direction of BCBSOK, including operations, sales and account management, network management, health care management, medical policy and external affairs.
 BCBSOK is the state's oldest and largest private health insurer.

 Dan McCoy, M.D.

 President, Blue Cross and Blue Shield of Texas (BCBSTX)

 Dr. Dan McCoy is responsible for all Texas Plan operations, including the management for sales and account management, provider network contracting, medical management, government relations and public affairs.

 Most recently, he served as divisional senior vice president of Texas Market Strategy and Texas chief medical officer.
 Dr. McCoy served in this role since 2014 and was instrumental in the Texas Plan’s growth and Latino strategies in addition to its efforts to lower the costs of care.

 Dr. McCoy brings a broad perspective of the local health care delivery system as a physician for the past 21 years, former managing partner at Texas Dermatology Associates and medical director of the Melanoma and Skin Tumor Clinic at Baylor University Medical Center’s Outpatient Cancer Center.